9mm P.A.K.: 9mm P.A. ammunitions

 Cal.
 9mm P.A.
 Blank, or 9mm P.A.
 Knall (in German), or 9mm P.A.
 Blanc (in French), ammunition notable makers include Geco, GSG, Umarex (Titan Perfecta), Wadie and Walther from Germany (earlier from West Germany), Fiocchi from Italy, Sellier & Bellot from Czech Republic, Pobjeda Sport (Concorde, Victory) from Bosnia and Herzegovina, Meca (Anatolia Fisek), Turac (in V.Sport and Kaiser brands), Özkursan or Y.A.S.
 (Yavascalar) from Turkey.

 Some of these makers, like Pobjeda Sport, use different brands depending on the market and their local distributors.
 Some makers like Y.A.S. use empty cases manufactured by other ammunitions makers in this particular case it's Umarex and some makers like Turac produce cases by themselves.

 Cartridges are available in brass or steel cases depending on the maker or the brand.

 Conversion to live ammunition

 Modified versions of the 9mm P.A.
-Knall, adapted to fire lethal 9mm parabellum projectiles, are occasionally encountered in criminal forensics.
+Knall, adapted to fire lethal projectiles, are occasionally encountered in criminal forensics.